-Fuel gases used in steel industry
+Fuel Gases used in Steel Industry

-Fuel gases used in steel industry
+Fuel Gases used in Steel Industry

-Fuel gases are used in steel plants for different applications which include (i) a source of heat (ii) as a reductant and (iii) cutting and welding application.
-Fuel gases usually used in steel industry are natural gas (NG), liquefied petroleum gas (LPG), acetylene, by product gases (blast furnace gas, coke oven gas and converter gas, and (iv) acetylene.
+Fuel gases are used in steel plants for different applications which include (i) a source of heat (ii) as a reductant, (iii) power generation, and (iv) cutting and welding application.
+Fuel gases normally used in steel plants include (i) natural gas (NG), (ii) liquefied petroleum gas (LPG), (iii) by-product gases such as blast furnace (BF) gas, coke oven gas (COG), and converter gas, and (iv) acetylene.
 Fig 1 shows types of fuel gases and their applications in steel plants.

 Liquefied petroleum gas